Biography

 She also performed Mozart Concerto n.
 21 in E Major with Europa Musica Orchestra in Perugia, Italy, under baton of Marius Stravinsky; Sammamish Symphony Orchestra, under baton of Adam Stern.
 Nina also had her debut at the Van Cliburn Concert Hall at TCU with this Concerto in 2025 and performed a world premiere of a new cadenza, written by Gerardo Teissonniere.

-Nina has also taken masterclasses with many acclaimed pianists, such as Maria Joao Pires, Ilana Vered, Jan Jiracek von Arnim, Pierce Lane, Robert Shannon, Orion Weiss, Stanislav Ioudenitch, Andrey Gugnin, Nicolas Namoradze, Alvin Chow, Steven Spooner, Enrico Eisi, Rebecca Penneys, Natalia Trull, Anne-Marie McDermott, Gerardo Teissonniere, Joseph Rackers, Marina Lomazov, Eleonora Karpukhova, Paige Roberts Molloy, Marta Aznavoorian, Jean-David Coen, Alexandre Moutouzhkine, Andrew Armstrong, Le Ho Hai, Andreas Frolich, Philip Raskin, John Weems and others.
+Nina has also taken masterclasses with many acclaimed pianists, such as Maria Joao Pires, Ilana Vered, Jan Jiracek von Arnim, Pierce Lane, Robert Shannon, Orion Weiss, Stanislav Ioudenitch, Andrey Gugnin, Dmitry Shishkin, Nicolas Namoradze, Alvin Chow, Steven Spooner, Enrico Eisi, Rebecca Penneys, Natalia Trull, Anne-Marie McDermott, Gerardo Teissonniere, Joseph Rackers, Marina Lomazov, Eleonora Karpukhova, Paige Roberts Molloy, Marta Aznavoorian, Jean-David Coen, Alexandre Moutouzhkine, Andrew Armstrong, Le Ho Hai, Andreas Frolich, Philip Raskin, John Weems and others.

 Nina is also a harpsichord student and continuo player at the Early Music Youth Academy (Seattle), which is part of the Seattle Historical Arts for Kids Society.
 As a harpsichordist, Nina took lessons with acclaimed harpsichordists and fortepianists such as David Breitman and Mark Edwards (Oberlin Conservatory of Music).
+In 2026 she won Gold Medal for her performance on a harpsichord from the International Moscow Moscow Music Competition.

 Nina is giving free recitals and lectures about classical music at local schools, senior homes, and fundraising events.